oasys/www.oasys.net/.github/README.md

 3. Terraform Cloud (TFC) account
 4. GitHub
 5. Github configured as a VCS provider for the TFC organization
+6. Github cli (gh) configured with access to create secrets in the repo

 ### Terraform